How to Sell a Gun in Minnesota

 When it comes to private sales of handguns and long guns in Minnesota, the following facts and recommendations should be considered:

-• Private sales of long guns do not require a permit to purchase or a background check
+- Private sales of long guns in Minnesota do not require a permit to purchase or a background check

-• Private sellers are not required to verify the buyer's eligibility to possess a firearm before selling the gun
+- Private sellers are not required to verify the buyer's eligibility to possess a gun before selling the gun in Minnesota

 Tips for Private Sellers and Buyers

-In a private firearm sale or purchase, it is crucial to follow certain guidelines to ensure a smooth, legal, and stress-free transaction.
+In a private gun sale in Minnesota, it is crucial to follow certain guidelines to ensure a smooth, legal, and stress-free transaction.
 Key recommendations include drafting and signing a Bill of Sale, verifying the buyer's eligibility, adhering to age requirements, and consulting an attorney for legal advice if needed.
 Following these tips can help both sellers and buyers navigate the process and comply with Minnesota state and federal laws.

-Bill of Sale: Draft and sign a Bill of Sale, which should include the make, model, caliber, and serial number of the firearm, and the buyer's and seller's names, addresses, and driver's license numbers.
+Bill of Sale: Draft and sign a Bill of Sale, which should include the make, model, caliber, and serial number of the gun, and the gun buyer's and seller's names, addresses, and driver's license numbers.
 Both parties should keep a copy for their records.

-Age Requirements: Ensure that the buyer meets the minimum age requirements for purchasing a firearm: 18 years old for long guns (rifles and shotguns) and 21 years old for handguns.
+Age Requirements: Ensure that the buyer meets the minimum age requirements for purchasing a gun in Minnesota: 18 years old for long guns (rifles and shotguns) and 21 years old for handguns.

 Meeting in a Safe, Public Location: Arrange to meet in a safe, public location for the exchange.
 Some local police departments offer "safe exchange zones" for this purpose.